Judgment without Fear - Thoughts for 2026

 Sin, in this light, is not merely rule-breaking.
 It is missing the mark of our own flourishing.
 It is choosing paths that slowly diminish us.
 Judgment names this honestly.
 It says: this way leads to life; that way does not.
 And life itself confirms it, again and again.

-And still, mercy remains central.
+And still, mercy remains central, pivotal.
 Judgment in Scripture belongs finally to Christ, the wounded one, the forgiving one, the one who enters human suffering rather than standing above it.
 This makes all the difference.
 Judgment is not rendered by someone unfamiliar with our frailty.
 It is spoken by one who knows hunger, grief, betrayal, fear, and death from the inside.

 Perhaps this is the most honest way to say it: